-I am the new owner and manager of Tincup Wilderness Lodge.
-I have many years experience of life in the great outdoors, much of it on the rivers and lakes of the Yukon and the Northwest Territories.
-Tincup Wilderness Lodge makes it possible for me to share this passion with guests from all over the world.
+We are the owner and manager of Tincup Wilderness Lodge.
+Meinrad and Katrin have many years experience of life in the great outdoors, much of it on the rivers and lakes of the Yukon and the Northwest Territories.
+Tincup Wilderness Lodge makes it possible for us to share this passion with guests from all over the world.

-I intend to maintain Tincup Wilderness Lodge as the treasure it is today, a place of peace and harmony set in the midst of nature’s unspoiled beauty.
-I am most grateful to Jose and Larry and I deeply respect what they have created.
+We intend to maintain Tincup Wilderness Lodge as the treasure it is today, a place of peace and harmony set in the midst of nature’s unspoiled beauty.
+We are most grateful to Jose and Larry and former owners.
+We deeply respect what they have created.

 (as narrated by Ray Conant, March 2012)

 The desire to descend from 6,000 feet and land on the silvery waters of Tincup Lake was overwhelming.
 I had found the perfect location for a fly-in lodge.
 Its main appeal, to my mind, would be to nature lovers, though fishing was an important mainstay in those early years.
 This was summer 1969.

 The lodge had an unusual but practical design: in addition to its nine bedrooms, it had a tackle shop, bathrooms, a first-aid room and eight hundred square feet of carpeted lounge area featuring a circular fireplace, a pool table, a bar and a stage for a professional two-piece band.